ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 ### AI helper adapts to your coding style with time

+The plugin quickly trains with your code and suggests what you should write based on your programming style.

 <br/>

 ### Use the plugin to search and write programs in natural language

+You can search over complete snippets of code using natural language queries

 <br/>